Is it ever ok to lie to your child? A tricky one, for sure, but one most parents will have to consider at some point.

 Me: Hmmm, loaded question!
 I have a few thoughts on this one…

-While one can’t dispute it’s deceptive, guess what I’ll be doing this December?
-Yep, I’ll be exposing our daughter to those blatant lies with the best of ‘em.
+While one can’t dispute it’s deceptive, guess what we’ll be doing this December?
+Yep, we’ll be exposing our daughter to those blatant lies with the best of ‘em.
 And in my opinion, it will be with the best of them, because we are so doing to bring a little enchantment to their lives.

-I intend to shield my children from the horrors of the world for as long as I’m able to; they have their whole lives for those realities.
+I intend to shield our children from the horrors of the world for as long as possible; they have their whole lives for those realities.

 My idea of being a good mum is maintaining the intrigue and mystery of fairies and unicorns and imaginary friends – until they lose their childish wonder.

-And that day will be a sad one.
+And when that day comes, it will be a sad one.

-Back to the matter at hand… Luckily, most parents are blinded to their children’s appearance because they wear rose-tinted glasses (whether they’re necessary or not)!
+Back to the specific question… Luckily, most parents are blinded to their children’s appearance because they wear rose-tinted glasses (whether they’re necessary or not)!
 Beauty is in the eye of the beholder after all.
-So just because your kinder may not be classically beautiful, there’s every chance you would consider them so all the same.
-Naturally, I don’t believe this to be the case with our lovely daughter (she’s the most angelic child to ever have graced this earth) so I’m having to answer this hypothetically.
+So just because your child may not be classically beautiful, there’s every chance you would consider them so all the same.

-So hypothetically, supposing Pixie looked less cherubic and more gargoyle-esque – would I expect you to tell her so if she asked you?
+Supposing Pixie or Elfin looked less cherubic – would I expect you to tell them so if they asked you?

 My parents divorced when I was seven, and though I had previously worshipped my dad, our relationship thereafter became strained.
 Then, during an evening out with family and friends when I was a teenager, a flippant remark he made left me completely humiliated.